moxl-420/Makho-Sanni-GB-GBC-GBA-CartReader-V1.1/README.md

 ![This is an image](https://imgur.com/e7E3ECT.jpeg)

+For all sockets I've cut them to length and used coarse (80grit) sandpaper to have flush ends.

 - The sockets for the sd card depending on your model, I have a MicroSD
 - The sockets for the Arduino (If you're not gonna use sockets, this is the time for the buttons else can be done later)
 - The buttons